Mount Gingenbullen burial mound - Aboriginal significance

 Charles Sturt, Burial Place near the Budda, frontispiece to Two Expeditions into the Interior of Southern Australia, 1828-31.

 A copy of Sturt's sketch was made and printed by William Blandowski.
-The term 'the Budda' most likely refers to the Bogan River.
+The term 'the Budda' possibly refers to the Bogan River.

 William Blandowski, Plate 137: Aborigines of Australia: burial places near the Budda in longitude 148° latitude 32° from a sketch by Capt.
 Sturt.